HLDS-GIT/hls_lfom_tof_driver/README.md

 # Overview

-* Conducts real-time sensing of the distance object image to obtain 3-dimensional data
+* Object distance measurement with high accuracy in realtime

-* 3D data and QVGA IR image can be simultaneously outputted
+* Easy to install with Ethernet (POE+) connection

-* Light Emitting part: Near Infrared LD, Light Receiving Part: CCD image sensor
+* Multiple use cases can be accommondated with the SDK

 ![HLS-LFOM](http://i1.wp.com/hlds.co.jp/product-eng/wp-content/uploads/2016/11/hlds_top02.png?w=500)